CalmDownVal/mc-rcon/readme.md

-# Minecraft RCON Client
+# Minecraft RCon Client

-A simple asynchronous RCON Client for NodeJS with TypeScript support.
+A simple asynchronous RCon Client for NodeJS with TypeScript support.

 ## Installation